 What is PAWS?
 Post-Acute Withdrawal Symptoms: Even after you stopped using drugs and alcohol, anxiety, depression, sleeplessness and memory loss can continue for a long time.
 Stress is a huge trigger for these feelings.
 You’ll have thoughts of self-medicating with alcohol or drugs.

-Pat Moore Foundation offers a safe Suboxone Detox here in the comfort of our facility in Orange County, California.
-Medical services are administered by medical professionals, which are facilitated and operated solely under the jurisdiction of a separate medical corporation.
+Note: All medical services are administered by medical professionals, which are facilitated and operated solely under the jurisdiction of a separate medical corporation.

 As a side note: